 That, my friends, is the right way to network!

-Wherever you’re at on the journey, know that it’s not too late, you’re not too old, and you do have what it takes to make a career change midlife.
+So, wherever you’re at on the journey, know that it’s not too late, you’re not too old, and you do have what it takes to make a career change midlife.